jameslnewell/react/packages/react-observable/README.md

 #### Parameters:

 - `keys` - A unique set of keys for the observable.
+Keys should be serializable and shallow-equal.
 - `factory` - A function which creates the observable.
 - `options` - Options to configure the behaviour of the hook.